-Title: NDC Assist – Contributing to the NDC Partnership Commissioned by: Federal Ministry for Economic Cooperation and Development (BMZ) Country: Global Overall time: 2014 bis 2020 (newly commissioned 2018-2020)
+Title: NDC Assist – Contributing to the NDC Partnership Commissioned by: Federal Ministry for Economic Cooperation and Development (BMZ) Country: Global Overall term: 2014 to 2020 (newly commissioned 2018-2020)

 Climate change is one of the biggest challenges of our time.
 By adopting the 2030 Agenda for Sustainable Development and the Paris Climate Agreement in 2015, the international community endorsed a policy framework for concerted action.
 For the first time, nearly all members of the United Nations showed consensus by pledging to play their own part in addressing climate change and limiting global warming to a maximum of 2°C, and 1.5°C, if possible.
 Countries demonstrate their commitment to the Paris Climate Agreement by undertaking to deliver Nationally Determined Contributions (NDCs), in which they specify targets for reducing greenhouse gas emissions and adapting to the impacts of climate change.
 Although it is a challenging task, it is vital that the NDCs are implemented quickly and effectively if the goals of the Paris Climate Agreement are to be achieved.